 - 3. Look for the uprighting procedure label (1) (on the left side when capsized, viewed from the rear). - 4.
-Make sure the area is clear of people and passenger, then grab the intake grate (2) with both hands and pull the PWC over toward you while pushing down on the side of the hull nearest you. - 5.
+Make sure the area is clear of people and passengers, then grab the intake grate (2) with both hands and pull the PWC over toward you while pushing down on the side of the hull nearest you. - 5.
 As your PWC rolls over, remove your hands from the intake grate and grab the outside bumper (3). - 6.
 Get out of the way as the PWC completes its rotation. - 7.
-Remove the seat (page 117), rear cover (page 113), and the rear tray (page 114), and check for flooding of engine compartment.
+Remove both seats and the rear storage box, and check for flooding of the engine compartment.

-- If the engine compartment is badly flooded, do not start the engine, and have someone tow your PWC to land.
-Drain water from the engine compartment, then take your PWC to your Honda PWC dealer. - If the engine compartment is not badly flooded, go to step 8. - 8.
+- If the engine compartment is badly flooded, do not start the engine.
+Have someone tow your PWC to land and drain the water from the engine compartment, then take your PWC to your Honda PWC dealer. - If the engine compartment is not badly flooded, go to step 8. - 8.
 Insert the lock clip in the engine stop button/switch. - 9.
 Push the start button.
 If the engine starts, you can continue riding. - 10.
 If the engine does not start, do not attempt repeated starts.
 Get towed to shore.
-Refer to If Your PWC Is Submerged, page 196. - 11.
+Refer to If Your PWC Is Submerged, page 236. - 11.
 See your Honda PWC dealer immediately to avoid possible severe engine damage.